splunk/public-o11y-docs/synthetics/test-config/auth.rst

 ..  image:: /_images/synthetics/auth-basic-html-steps.png
     :width: 90%
-    :alt: Screenshot showing how to set up a synthetic test with basic authentication through an API request header.
+    :alt: Screenshot showing how to set up a synthetic test with basic authentication through an HTML form.

 #.
 Create global variables for this test target's username and password.
 Best practice is to conceal the global variable you create for the password.
 For more information, see :ref:`global-variables`.